bill-c-martin/bill-c-martin.github.io/_drafts/Dont-Make-Me-Think.md

 ### Users Like Mindless Choices

-> "It doesn't matter how many times I have to click, as long as each click is a mindless, unambiguous choice."
+>"It doesn't matter how many times I have to click, as long as each click is a mindless, unambiguous choice."

-### (Omit Needless Words)
+### Omit Needless Words

-"Get rid of half the words on each page, then get rid of half of what's left."
-(3rd law)
+>"Get rid of half the words on each page, then get rid of half of what's left."

-Remove needless words.
+Wording should be concise, and wisely chosen.

 - reduces noise level
-- makes useful content more prominent
+- makes useful content more prominent & concise
 - allows pages to be scanned better

-Remove happy talk, aka small talk, introductory text, welcome text, etc. Instructions must die.
+Kill happy talk, introductory text, welcome text, and instructions.

 ### Design Navigation Properly

-Good navigation tells the user what is on the site, and how to use it.
-Always include a home link.
-Always include a search box to allow the user to bypass the navigation.
-Include breadcrumbs so the user knows where in the hierarchy they are, and make it obvious what page they are on in the navigation.
-Have prominent page names.
+Good navigation tells the user what's on the site, and how to use it.

+- Always include a home link.
+- Include breadcrumbs
+- Highlight the navigation for the current page

 ### The Home Page Should Spell out the Big Picture

-The home page needs to answer these four questions as quickly and clearly as possible:
+The home page should clearly and quickly answer:

 - What is this?
 - What do they have here?